-Learn how Crusader Community Health launched a streamlined prescription management program for chronic medications that they anticipate will save hundreds of hours of provider time each month.
-This time saved will be reallocated to building more meaningful relationships with patients, reaching out to patients who missed appointments, and overall improving patient care at the organization.
+Learn how Crusader Community Health launched a streamlined prescription management program for chronic medications that they anticipate will save hundreds of hours of clinician time each year.

-The intent of streamlined prescription management of chronic medications was to allow providers more time to care for patients in meaningful ways and bring back their joy in medicine.
+The intent of streamlined prescription management of chronic medications is to allow clinicians more time to care for patients in meaningful ways and bring back their joy in medicine.

 Adamson began writing a 90-day supply that refilled 4 times, often abbreviated as “90 x 4”, for many medications taken chronically.
-For his patients, this included statins, antihypertensives, and antidiabetic drugs.
+For his patients, this includes statins, antihypertensives, and antidiabetic drugs.

-At the same time Adamson moved to yearly prescribing, the Pharmacy and Therapeutics Committee discussed implementing a policy where medications would be refilled for one year by appropriately trained support staff.
-Pharmacist Laura Dee championed the idea.
+At the same time Adamson moved to yearly prescribing, the Pharmacy and Therapeutics Committee discussed implementing a policy where medications would be refilled for 1 year by appropriately trained support team members.
+Laura Dee, PharmD, championed the idea.
 She reviewed available research and proposed medications that were safe to prescribe for 1 year.
 After the Committee reached a consensus and developed a list of approved drugs, the list was sent to Crusader Community Health's Board of Directors for approval.

 Once the Board of Directors approved the annual prescription renewal medication list, a task force was developed to implement the change.
 Now certain medications are refilled for 1 year (90 × 4).

 There was initially some hesitation about refilling prescriptions for a year.
-Providers voiced concerns that this could result in a higher no-show rate among a population that needed regular follow-up to manage chronic medical conditions.
+Some physicians voiced concerns that this intervention could result in a higher no-show rate among a population that needed regular follow-up to manage chronic medical conditions.

 It took about 6 months for Adamson to see a difference.
 Once patients no longer needed to contact him for renewals, he discovered 3 benefits: